jbatonnet/Rinkhals/README.md

 ## Documentation / Known issues

-The [wiki](https://github.com/jbatonnet/Rinkhals/wiki) is a collection of documentation, reverse engineering and notes about the printer and development, don't forget to [check it out](https://github.com/jbatonnet/Rinkhals/wiki)!
+The [documentation](https://jbatonnet.github.io/Rinkhals) is a collection of documentation, reverse engineering and notes about the printer and development, don't forget to [check it out](https://jbatonnet.github.io/Rinkhals)!

-If your printer shows a 11407 error, check the wiki there: [See the wiki about error 11407](https://github.com/jbatonnet/Rinkhals/wiki/Firmware#my-printer-shows-a-11407-error)
+If your printer shows a 11407 error, check the documentation there: [Read about error 11407](https://jbatonnet.github.io/Rinkhals/Rinkhals/faq/#my-printer-is-stuck-with-error-11407)

 ## SWU tools